-- To make the TA appointments before the end of semester preceding the term of appointment (Summer and Fall appointments are made before the end of Spring semester).
+- To provide notice of the TA appointments before the end of the semester preceding the term of appointment (Summer and Fall appointments are made before the end of Spring semester).

 - To save at least eight appointments for new students and make the balance from continuing students.
 New student appointments are made during the admission process, based on merit.

 - To allow new students not appointed to file applications for Spring consideration.

 - To make summer appointments from among students who had an appointment in one of the semesters of the preceding academic year.